Nauli Kriya: How to Do, Precautions & Benefits

 nauli kriya

-Nauli Kriya is one of the Shatkarma mentioned in ancient yogic text, Hatha Yoga Pradipika.
-Shatkarma is basically six yogic purification techniques.
-Other five techniques combining Shatkarma are:
+Nauli Kriya is one of the Shatkarma techniques mentioned in the ancient yogic text, Hatha Yoga Pradipika.
+Shatkarma comprises six yogic purification practices.
+Alongside Nauli Kriya, these techniques include:

-The regular practice of these techniques purifies the body from inside.
-It makes pranayama and meditation easier and effective as it prepares the body and the mind to become alert and free from fatigue.
+Regular practice of these techniques purifies the body internally, facilitating easier and more effective practices of pranayama (breathing exercises) and meditation.
+This preparation helps the body and mind become alert and free from fatigue.

 Advertisements